craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Heritages/Dwarven Specifics.md

 aliases:
 ---
 ## Legends from the Elves
-The old tales say the most ancient dwarves were carved by the Elves using tools given to them by their parents.
+> The old tales say the most ancient dwarves were carved by the Elves using tools given to them by their parents.

+Dwarves the descendants of Elementals, and have been formed of all elements throughout the planes, but all Alaturmen Dwarves claim their roots in the Earth.

 ## Reproduction and Beyond
 Dwarves carve their next generation from the stone of their home.
 When two or more dwarves form a child, they share a deep bond.
 Given that dwarves have traditional humanoid sexual organs, but they do not need them to use them to reproduce, a dwarf's sexuality and gender are based more in this bond than their own body.